-- We follow the KBER scheme for handwriting.
-Children are taught cursive handwriting from reception. - Handwriting is taught daily across the school. - Children work towards 'licences' in their handwriting. - Firstly children achieve a letter formation licence when they have mastered the correct cursive letter formation of all 26 letters. - Next children work towards a joining licence, when they are able to join letters together. - After that children work towards a pen licence, when their handwriting is of a consistent size, using the correct joins. - When children have achieved their pen licence, adults demonstrate expectations to children that their handwriting needs to of a consistently high quality.
-Children who have achieved their pen licences begin to work on touch typing skills during handwriting sessions.
+• We follow the KBER scheme for handwriting.
+Children are taught cursive handwriting from reception.

+- Handwriting/letter formation is taught daily in EYFS and key stage one, 3 times a week in lower key stage two and for children who need further practice in upper key stage two. - Children work towards 'licences' in their handwriting.; firstly a letter formation licence then a pen licence. - Firstly children achieve a letter formation licence when they have mastered the correct cursive letter formation of all 26 letters. - After that children work towards a pen licence, when their handwriting is of a consistent size, using the correct joins. - When children have achieved their pen licence, adults demonstrate expectations to children that their handwriting needs to of a consistently high quality.
+Children work towards achieving a 'sustained and consistent' licence.